22f3002289/landing-page-demo1-12345/README.md

 # Login Page Demo

-This repository demonstrates a basic login landing page featuring username and password input fields.
+A basic demonstration of a login landing page featuring username and password input fields.

-## Features

-*   Simple login form with dedicated input fields for username and password.
-*   Basic styling for a clean user interface.
-*   Submit button for form interaction.

 ## Usage

-1. Clone this repository
+1. Clone this repository.
+2. Open `index.html` in your web browser.

+## Files

+*   `index.html`: The main HTML structure for the login page.
+*   `style.css`: Stylesheet for the page's appearance.
+*   `script.js`: (Optional) JavaScript for client-side interactions or validation.